Thomas McNaughton: Restaurants

-flour + water
+Flour + Water

-At the end of his stay in Bologna, Thomas started looking for cooking positions in San Francisco.
-It is during this time that he embarked in the opening of a new Italian restaurant in the Mission district of San Francisco with partners David White and David Steele.
-Most of the beginning conceptualization of the restaurant happened over the phone, with White and Steele in San Francisco while Thomas was still in Bologna.
-The restaurant opened in May 2009.
-Thomas describes the inspiration behind it as a combination of refinement and old-world technique.
-Although, the partners were expecting a small opening, flour + water was a widely success from the beginning.
+At the end of his stay in Bologna, Thomas started exploring new opportunities in San Francisco.
+One of those opportunities included the opening of a new Italian restaurant in the Mission District of San Francisco with partners David White and David Steele.
+Thomas signed on while he was still in Bologna with the beginning conceptualization of the restaurant taking place over the phone.
+The restaurant, Flour + Water, opened in May 2009.
+Thomas describes the inspiration behind it as a combination of Italian technique executed with the Northern California ingredients.
+Although the partners were expecting a small opening, Flour + Water was a wild success from day one.

-The James Beard Foundation nominated flour+water for the Best New Restaurant Award on 2010.
-In 2011, GQ Magazine named flour+water one of the 10 best restaurants of the year.
+The James Beard Foundation nominated Flour + Water for the Best New Restaurant Award in 2010.
+In 2011, GQ Magazine named Flour + Water one of the 10 best restaurants of the year.
 Since its opening, the restaurant has received multiple accolades in a number of publications, both local and national, including 7x7 (magazine), The San Francisco Chronicle, The Washington Post, The New York Times, Food and Wine, Travel + Leisure and others.